 - Get SERP (Search Engine Result Pages) overview and Ahrefs data (for free) such as backlinks and referral domains

 - Modify search settings.
-Set location and language.
+Set the location and language.

 - Get keywords ranked by a website